CodeYourFuture/curriculum/common-content/en/blocks/evaluate/index.md

 ### Pay attention ❗🔍

-- Ensure you write tests first and frequently run your tests your feedback
+- Write tests first and run your tests frequently to get feedback
 - Swap driver and navigator roles often - perhaps after every test
 - Use the tests to break the problem - don't try implementing everything all at once
 - Outline/discuss your strategy together before writing any code